yhagio/tutorialedge.net/content/typescript/typescript-socket-io-tutorial.md

 twitter: https://twitter.com/Elliot_F
 ---

+> **Last Updated -** 24th December, 2018

+Welcome friends!
 In this tutorial, we are going to be looking at how you can build a websocket based server using both TypeScript and Socket.io.

+We'll be covering the following:

+* What WebSockets are and why they are beneficial
+* Building a Simple TypeScript WebSocket Server
+* Building a Simple client to connect to our Server
+* Two-way communication between our client and our server

-# Websockets
+# WebSockets

-Websockets are an awesome technology and I absolutely love playing around with them and creating real-time applications.
+WebSockets are an awesome technology and I absolutely love playing around with them and creating real-time applications.
 I've used them for quite a number of different applications now in combination with other frontend frameworks such as Angular and Vue.JS.

-Socket.io makes dealing with websockets a pleasurable and easy experience and the library is generally well supported regardless of what frontend framework you tend to run with.
+Socket.io makes dealing with WebSockets a pleasurable and easy experience and the library is generally well supported regardless of what frontend framework you tend to run with.

-In this tutorial, we'll be using `express` as the backend web framework that our Websocket API will integrate with.
+In this tutorial, we'll be using `ExpressJS` as the backend web framework that our Websocket API will sit on top of.

 > The full source code for this repo can be found here: [TutorialEdge/TypeScript](https://github.com/TutorialEdge/TypeScript)